-If students receiving federal financial aid officially and/or unofficially withdraws from the College, the amount of the financial aid to be repaid or refunded is calculated using a formula supplied by the U.S. Department of Education.
+If students receiving federal financial aid officially and/ or unofficially withdraws from the College, the amount of the financial aid to be repaid or refunded is calculated using a formula supplied by the U.S. Department of Education.
 The last day of attendance is used to calculate the total amount to be repaid.
 A refund is the difference between the amounts paid toward institutional cost (including financial aid and/or cash paid) and the amount the school may retain under the appropriate refund policy.
-For more information on the Title IV Refund/Repayment police see the Office of Financial Aid & Scholarships.
+For more information on the Title IV Refund/Repayment policies see the Office of Financial Aid & Scholarships.
+R2T4 will be completed on your behalf and a letter will be mailed to you.